 Course Advisory: SCC minimum English standard.
 Introduction to sculpture methods and materials.
 Emphasis on principles of three dimensional design and the interrelationship of form, content and context.
 Sculpture methods to be covered include modeling, mold making, welding, assemblage, and construction with a variety of materials.
+Various sculpture methods are practiced with attention to creative self-expression and historical context.
 Field trip may be required.
 One to two hours lecture, three to four and one-half hours lab.

-Sculpture: Human Figure Course Advisory: SCC minimum English standard.
+Sculpture: Human Figure

+Course Advisory: SCC minimum English standard.
 Study of the human form in sculpture.
 Students will create both realistic and abstract sculpture of the human form in a variety of materials.
 Field trip may be required.
 One to two hours lecture, three to four and one-half hours lab.

+Intermediate Sculpture

-Intermediate Sculpture Prerequisite: ART 031 or ART 032 or ART 034 with a minimum grade of C. Course Advisory: SCC minimum English standard.
+Prerequisite: ART 031 or ART 032 or ART 034 with a minimum grade of C. Course Advisory: SCC minimum English standard.
 Further development of concepts and skills presented in ART 031 and 032.
 Emphasis is placed on individual expression.
 A variety of materials, methods, and sculptural concepts are explored.
 Field trip may be required.
 One to two hours lecture, three to four and one-half hours lab.

-ART 034 Ceramic Sculpture
+Ceramic Sculpture